OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 <put the commands to run your application here>
 ```

-> Make sure to remove the enclosing brackets (`< >`) in the above example.
-Don't make the mistake of putting your module name and job commands inside of them.
+> Make sure to remove the enclosing brackets (`< >`) in the example.
+Don't make the mistake of putting your module name and job commands inside them.

 ### Applications that use multiple nodes
 Here is an example submission script for a job that uses Message Passing Interface (MPI) to run on more than one node.